LiamHorton/CISC856Project/README.md

-# CISC856Project
+# Implementation of Self-supervised Deep Reinforcement Learning with Generalized Computation Graphs for Robot Navigation
-Final project for CISC 856: Reinforcement learning Implementation of "Self-supervised Deep Reinforcement Learning with Generalized Computation Graphs for Robot Navigation"
+Final project for CISC 856: Reinforcement learning

 -setup env
 -using Carla 0.9.13 (Town02 map)